Every other day in Florida, a baby dies from suffocation while sleeping unsafely.

 FEEDING BABY

-- Set an alarm and always return baby to crib after feeding.
+- Set an alarm and always return a baby to crib after feeding.

 - Breastfeed if possible — it’s best for baby’s protection.

-- Do not smoke or allow others to smoke around baby, and avoid misuse of alcohol or drugs.
+- Do not smoke or allow others to smoke around a baby, and avoid the misuse of alcohol or drugs.

-Every Month A Healthy Baby Suffocates From Sleeping Unsafely
+Every Other Day a Baby Suffocates From Sleeping Unsafely

-- Suffocation from unsafe sleep is the #1 cause of preventable child death.
+- Suffocation from unsafe sleep is the No. 1 cause of preventable child death for children under age 18 — in Florida and across the United States.

 More Infants Die in Adult Beds Than Anywhere Else